Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Statistical Properties

 \subsection{Masking and Filtering}

 It is well known that the synchrotron emission is non-Gaussian and anisotropic on the full sky.
 In this analysis, we are mainly interested in understanding if this behaviour holds in regions of the sky where the emission is more diffuse, that is when the brightest areas (Galactic plane, the Spur and Fan regions) are masked.

 We define two different masks for the analysis of the faintest 80\% and 60\% of the sky.
 To avoid possible leakage of power which can arise when computing power spectra in the presence of sharp boundaries between the masked and the unmasked regions, we apodize the masks with the \texttt{mask\_apodization} ("C2") routine of \texttt{NaMaster}\footnote{\texttt{NaMaster} is a public software package providing a general framework to estimate pseudo-$C_\ell$ angular power spectra. \cite{namaster} namaster.readthedocs.io} with apodization scale of $5^\circ$.
 We also take into account a point source mask, as used in the filament finder analysis in section~\ref{sec:03,sub:03}, apodized at $1^\circ$.
 To minimize the effects of the mask boundary in the sum in equations~\ref{V0}-\ref{W1}, we only include those pixels such that the smoothed mask value is larger than 0.9.
 For the two masks adopted here, this corresponds to sky fractions of 76.4\% and 57.1\%.
 The threshold has been conservatively chosen in order to maximize the statistical significance of our results.
-Besides the region-dependency, in this analysis we want to test the statistical behavior on different scales.
-The maps are therefore filtered using the band-pass filter presented in section~\ref{sec:03,sub:02}.
-We analyze different scale ranges varying $\ell_{min}$ in equation~\ref{filter}.
-We do not study the maps for multipoles smaller than $\ell_{min}=30$ because the anisotropic nature of the emission at such large scale is well known, so we will only focus on $\ell_{min}\geq30$.
-We fix $\ell_{max}=180$, in accordance with the map resolution at $1^\circ$.
-In figure~\ref{fig:maskFilMaps} the \textit{WMAP} polarized intensity maps, filtered with the ($\ell_{min}=30$, $\ell_{max}=180$) band-pass, are shown.
-The region in grey corresponds to the pixels masked in the Minkowski analysis.
-We finally subtract the mean and then rescale with the standard deviation, where mean and standard deviation are computed from the data in the unmasked area of the maps.
+Note that we do not construct a specific filament mask, because from prior tests we have noticed that the Minkowski method is more reliable when we use a compact mask rather than a complex mask with many holes and islands.